>

-A flat fee buyer agent charges a fixed dollar amount for full buyer representation — not a percentage of what you pay for the home.
-At EXL Realty Group, that fee is $5,000 regardless of whether you buy a $350,000 home in Wylie or a $900,000 home in Frisco.
-The 2024 NAR Settlement made this structure more relevant by requiring buyers to sign a written Buyer Representation Agreement before touring any home, specifying exactly how their agent is compensated — and for how much.
+EXL Realty Group charges 1% of your purchase price (minimum $3,000) for full buyer representation — not a flat dollar amount that ignores what you're actually buying.
+On a $400,000 home, that's $4,000.
+On a $700,000 home, $7,000.
+The 2024 NAR Settlement made this kind of transparent, written fee structure the new standard by requiring buyers to sign a Buyer Representation Agreement before touring any home, specifying exactly how their agent is compensated — and for how much.

 The Traditional Commission Model (and Why It Changed)